-If you believed the hype, Longsong was on track to being one of the year's best new bars long before it opened.
-Venture in to experience the final product and you'll be hard-pressed to disagree.
+If you believed the hype, Longsong was on track to being one of the year's best new bars long before it opened in 2017.
+Venture in to experience the final product (sitting above Longrain) and you'll be hard-pressed to disagree.

 Once a horse stable, the lofty space that greets you at the top of the stairs is downright impressive.
 A central bar cuts the sprawling room neatly in two — a 30-seat dining area by the open kitchen and a sun-drenched lounge situation in front, with banquette seating and huge folding windows overlooking Little Bourke Street.

 The styling is contemporary, with timber cladding, arty resin-topped tables and a ceiling hung with Chinese lanterns lending just the right amount of funk.

 The kitchen offering is a celebration of simplicity — unfussy, but cleverly executed and more affordable than you might expect.
 Nab a table in the restaurant section to experience the full dining menu.
 It's a share-friendly lineup (much like the downstairs Longrain restaurant), made up of small and large dishes that each come with recommendations for cocktail or beer pairings.